holochain/holochain/docs/specs/src/hwp_2_overview.md

 ```{=html}
 <!-- -->
 ```
+    1. Dna: An action which contains the hash of the DNA's code, demonstrating that the Agent possesses a copy of the rules of the Game and agrees to abide by them.

+    2. AgentValidationPkg: An action which presents an Agent's Membrane Proof, the data that proves that they have permission to join a Game.

-1. Create: An Action for adding new Game-specific content.
+    3. Create: An Action for adding new Game-specific content.
 We call such content an Entry.
 The Entry may be declared as public, and will thus be published by the Agent to the network, or declared as private, in which case publishing is limited to just the Action data and not the content.
 Entries are addressed by their hash, and thus for Create Actions, this Entry hash is included in the Action.
 Thus sometimes the Action may be understood as "meta-data" where the Entry is understood as "data"[^headers].
 Note that Actions and Entries are thus independently addressable and retreivable.
 This is a valuable property of the system.
 Note also that many actions (for example ones taken by different agents) may create the exact same Entry; e.g., a hash-tag may be its own entry but be created by different people.

-2. Update: An Action which adds new Game-specific content onto the chain that is intended to update an existing entry creation Action (either a Create or an Update).
+    4. Update: An Action which adds new Game-specific content onto the chain that is intended to update an existing entry creation Action (either a Create or an Update).

-3. Delete: An Action which indicates a previous entry creation Action should be considered deleted.
+    5. Delete: An Action which indicates a previous entry creation Action should be considered deleted.

-4. CreateLink: An Action that unidirectionally links one hash to another.
+    6. CreateLink: An Action that unidirectionally links one hash to another.

-5. DeleteLink: An Action that indicates a previous link Action should be considered deleted.
+    7. DeleteLink: An Action that indicates a previous link Action should be considered deleted.

+    8. InitZomesComplete: An action which announces that the Agent has completed any necessary preparations and is ready to play the Game.

+    9. OpenChain: An action which indicates that an Agent is continuing their participation in this Game from another Source Chain or an entirely different Game.

+    10. CloseChain: An action which indicates that an Agent is ending their participation in this Game on this Source Chain, and may be continuing their participation in another Source Chain or an entirely different Game.

 1. A Record is just a name for both an Action and, when applicable, its Entry, taken together.
 As an implementation detail, note that for